-Don's career spans four decades in economic development, health care, and higher education.
-For the past 3 years, he and his wife Mary have worked as consultants to Cleveland Clinic.
-In 2017, they worked as organizational strategy consultants for the Allegheny Health Network in Pittsburgh.
+Don's career spans four decades in economic development, health care, environmental protection, and higher education.
+Since 2017, he and his wife Mary have worked as consultants to Cleveland Clinic.
+Throughout 2017, they worked as organizational strategy consultants for the Allegheny Health Network in Pittsburgh.

 Don has worked as a strategy, policy, and research consultant in 32 states and 8 countries.
 His clients have included several U.S. and state government agencies, Indian tribes, regional organizations, local governments, and diverse nonprofit organizations.
-He has held leadership positions in various national and state economic development organizations.
+He has held leadership positions in various national and state economic development organizations, including the International Economic Development Council and the Ohio Economic Development Association.
 He taught economic development courses at the University of Oklahoma and Cleveland State University.
+While at Cleveland State University, Don managed a U.S. EPA-funded Environmental Finance Center for 8 years and a U.S. Department of Commerce-funded Economic Development Center for 14 years.
+Don served as a member of the U.S. EPA's Environmental Finance Board for 6 years.
 He is the author of over 20 academic and professional articles, book chapters, and monographs on economic development and environmental issues.
 Don has also authored 6 books of poetry and 4 books combining his poetry and photography.
 Recently, he published two new books in the contemporary spirituality field.